 ETHICS indicates posts concerning ethical questions surrounding the human-condor relationship

 JOURNALS refers to technical and academic publications

-NGO identifies a post about non-governmental organizations, except for the separately tagged MUSEUM and ZOO
+NGOS identifies a post about non-governmental organizations, except for the separately tagged MUSEUMS and ZOOS

 RECOVERY concerns human interventions in condor life intended to aid the species’ recovery and ensure its survival

 RELATIVES refers to species related to the California condor

 Other or more specific topics may be found with the FIND CONTENT form (included on all blog pages and posts).